-- 1. Turn the ignition key to RUN. - 2.
+- 1. Turn the ignition key to the 4 (ON) position. - 2.
 Press the power door unlock control three times. - 3.
-Turn the ignition key from RUN to OFF/LOCK. - 4.
+Turn the ignition key from the 4 (ON) position to the 3 (OFF) position. - 4.
 Press the power door unlock control three times. - 5.
-Turn the ignition back to RUN.
-The horn will chirp.

-6. Press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.

-7. Turn the ignition to OFF/LOCK.
+Turn the ignition back to the 4 (ON) position.
+The horn will chirp. - 6.
+Press the unlock control, then press the lock control.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
+Turn the ignition to the 3 (OFF) position.
 The horn will chirp once to confirm the procedure is complete.